MohammedBakr44/useless-bot/README.md

 `sAsAgEyO`

-* You can write the word in any format even if you used _.sarcastice_ method with it, that's because we use the most modern regular expression technologies to process the text
+* You can write the word in any format even if you used _.sarcastice_ method with it, that's because we use the most modern regular expression technologies to process the text.

 The bot replies: `Sasageyo! sasageyo! shinzou wo sasageyo!
 Subete no gisei wa ima kono toki no tame ni Sasageyo! sasageyo! shinzou wo sasageyo!
 Susumu beki mirai wo sono te de kirihirake`